-A minimum of thirty-three (33) semester hours, eighteen (18) of which must be earned at the 600 level or above; and completion of three of the four seminars in anthropology (ANT 621, 631, 641, 651) including the seminar in the student's sub-field of specialization.
+A minimum of thirty-three (33) semester hours, eighteen (18) of which must be earned at the 600 level or above; and completion of four seminars in anthropology (ANT 621, 631, 641, 651) with a 3.0 GPA in these courses.
 No more than six (6) hours of field methods courses (ANT 516, 536) and no more than nine (9) hours of independent study courses (ANT 692, 792) will be applied toward the degree.
-Also required are proficiency in one foreign language or quantitative research methods; successful completion of a comprehensive examination; and submission of an approved thesis.
+Also required is proficiency in one foreign language for the Master of Arts degree or quantitative research methods for the Master of Science degree; successful completion of a comprehensive examination; and submission of an approved thesis.
 A 3.0 GPA is required for graduation.